 Visit Martha’s website: www.mvrconsulting.com

-Update: According to the recent meeting of the Hi-Desert Water District on June 5, 2013, the Board of Directors voted to award a contract with CV Strategies, a public relations firm for $56,000.
-While I am impressed with their education and experience in the news media, I did not see any experience dealing specfically with sewer issues on their resume.
+UPDATE: June 12, 2013 According to the recent meeting of the Hi-Desert Water District on June 5, 2013, the Board of Directors voted to award a contract with CV Strategies, a public relations firm for $56,000.
+While I am impressed with their education and experience in the news media, I did not see any experience dealing specifically with sewer issues on their resume.
 It is my opinion, this decision will set back our sewer project to accommodate for the necessary learning curve.
-HDWD Agenda >LINK
+GM Hoodwinks HDWD to Hire CV Strategies>LINK

 You might be interested